spfuu/shSonos/plugin.sonos/README.md

     http://<sonos_server_ip:port>/client/list

-##Group behaviour
+## Group behaviour

-If one or more speakers are in the same zone, almost all commands will be passed to the master speaker.
+ If two or more speakers are in the same zone, [most of the commands](#these-commands-will-always-act-as-group-commands:) are automatically executed for all zone members.
+Normally the Sonos API requires to send the command to the zone master.
+This is done by the Broker automatically.
 You don't have to worry about which speaker is the zone master.
-Just send your command to one of the zone speaker.
-There are few 'single' speaker commands like 'volume', which are passed to the specified speaker exclusively.
+Just send your command to one of the zone member speaker.

-###Group commands

-    mute
+##### These commands will always act as group commands:

     stop
     play
     seek